axelvaldez/radical-companies/_posts/2024/2024-09-25-radical-how-it-evolved.markdown

   </tr>
   <tr>
    <th style="text-align:right;">Co-Management</th>
    <td>Each team works by itself, without a boss.
-This is not a flat organization or a patriarchy.</td>
+This is not a flat organization, a patriarchy, or even a co-op.</td>
   </tr>
   <tr>
    <th style="text-align:right;">Fiat</th>